Financial-Times/treecreeper/ENDPOINTS.md

 ### DELETE

-Used to remove a node. _This method should be used sparingly_
+Used to remove a node. _This method should be used sparingly as most types have some property which indicates whether the record is an active one or not_

 | initial state                                  | status | response type |
 | ---------------------------------------------- | ------ | ------------- |